cognitedata/cdf-fabric-replicator/README.md

 # Setting up Data Point Subscription

 The time series replicator uses [data point subscriptions](https://cognite-sdk-python.readthedocs-hosted.com/en/latest/time_series.html#create-data-point-subscription) to get updates on incoming time series data.
-The subscription is created automatically by the Time Series Replicator, based on the values in the configuration file.
+If only one subscription with a single partition is defined in the configuration file then the subscription is created automatically by the Time Series Replicator, based on the values in the configuration file.

 # Environment Variables